 Top 10 Animal behavior research blogs

 Happy new year everybody!
 Yes, time goes by so fast.
 The new year is already two weeks old, can you believe it?
-We closed off 2018 with some of our personal highlights in regards to behavioral research and company developments (listed in this post).
+We closed off 2018 with some of our personal highlights in regards to behavioral research and company developments.
 Now its’s time to look back one more time.
 Plenty of new articles were published on the Behavioral Research Blog last year.
 Let's see what the most popular blog posts on animal behavior research of 2018 were.

 Our top 10 animal behavior blog posts from 2018